IPostevoi/RadialTree/README.md

 # RadialTree
-Browser application for visualization of users tree
+Browser application for visualization of users tree.

-Available for changes: tree size, tree density; to save the tree, you must specify the full destination path
+Available for changes: tree size, tree density; to save the tree, you must specify the full destination path.

 ##Instruction
 1. Run pip install -r requirements.txt in console to install all dependencies